Flexible electronics: Skin-like circuits

+Printed Electronics

+Printed electronics are in use or under consideration, including wireless sensors in packaging, skin patches that communicate with the internet, and buildings that detect leaks to enable preventative maintenance.
+Most of these applications are still in the prototyping and development stages.
+There is a particularly growing interest in flexible smart electronic systems, including photovoltaic, sensing, and processing devices, driven by the desire to extend and integrate the latest advances in (opto-)electronic technologies into a broad range of low-cost (even disposable) consumer products of our everyday life, and as tools to bring together the digital and physical worlds.

+Norwegian company ThinFilm demonstrated roll-to-roll printed organic memory in 2009.

+Another company, Rotimpres, based in Spain, has successfully introduced applications on different markets as for instance; heaters for smart furniture or to prevent mist and capacitive switches for keyboards on white goods and industrial machines.

 History

 Patents issued at the turn of the 20th century show interest in flat electrical conductors sandwiched between layers of insulating material.
 The resulting electrical circuits were to serve in early telephony switching applications.
-One of the earliest descriptions of what could be called a flex circuit was unearthed by Dr Ken Gilleo and disclosed in a 1903 English patent by Albert Hansen that described a construction consisting of flat metal conductors on paraffin coated paper.
-Thomas Edison’s lab books from the period indicate that he was thinking to coat cellulose gum applied to linen paper with graphite powder to create what would have clearly been flexible circuits, though no evidence indicates that it was reduced to practice.
+One of the earliest descriptions of what could be called a flex circuit was unearthed by Dr Ken Gilleo and disclosed in a 1903 English patent by Albert Hansen that described a construction consisting of flat metal conductors on paraffin-coated paper.
+Moreover, Thomas Edison’s lab books from the period indicate that he was thinking of coating cellulose gum applied to linen paper with graphite powder to create what would have clearly been flexible circuits, though no evidence indicates that it was reduced to practice.

-The 1947 publication "Printed Circuit Techniques" by Brunetti and Curtis a brief discussion of creating circuits on what would have been flexible insulating materials (e.g. paper).
-In the 1950s Dahlgren and Sanders made significant strides developing and patenting processes for printing and etching flat conductors on flexible base materials to replace wire harnesses.
-An advertisement from the 1950s placed by Photocircuits Corporation demonstrated their interest in flexible circuits.
+The 1947 publication "Printed Circuit Techniques" by Brunetti and Curtis includes a brief discussion of creating circuits on what would have been flexible insulating materials (e.g., paper).
+In the 1950s, Dahlgren and Sanders made significant strides in developing and patenting processes for printing and etching flat conductors on flexible base materials to replace wire harnesses.
+An advertisement from the 1950s, placed by Photocircuits Corporation, demonstrated their interest in flexible circuits.

-Flexible circuits are variously known around the world variously as flexible printed wiring, flex print, flexi circuits, are used in many products.
+Flexible circuits are known by various names around the world, such as flexible printed wiring, flex print, flexi circuits, are used in many products.
 Credit is due to the efforts of Japanese electronics packaging engineers who have found ways to employ flexible circuit technology.
-Flexible circuits are one of the fastest growing interconnection product market segments.
+Flexible circuits are one of the fastest-growing interconnection product market segments.
 One variation on flexible circuit technology is called "flexible electronics".
 It involves the integration of both active and passive functions in the device.